AdamJelley/aligning-agents-like-llms/README.md

 The videos show sample behaviours of our trained models in the Bleeding Edge environment.
 Our agents receive the *same* images shown as input (which are resized and fed into CNN layers), and output a gamepad action at each timestep.

+If the videos do not play in your browser, please use a different browser (such as Chrome) or check out the corresponding videos in the Supplementary Material.

 The videos are organised as follows:

 - **Base Model**